Polish Without Priors

 Think hard, I told the LLM, and asked it to find logic errors in an architectural flow diagram.
-The response came back in the format of competence: a heading called "Critical Logic Errors," three numbered items, explanation under each.
+The response came back in the format of smooth competence: a heading called "Critical Logic Errors," three numbered items, and an explanation under each.
 Hard to skim past without nodding.

 The first item was dead wrong.
-It described a duplicate POST request—endpoint, parameters, sequence—none of which was in the diagram.
-I pushed back with one sentence: Where specifically do you see that POST?
+It described a duplicate POST request (endpoint, parameters, and sequence), none of which was in the diagram.
+I pushed back: Where specifically do you see that POST?
 Immediate response: You're right to push back.
 I misread the flow.

 The bottleneck in software development used to be writing code.
 We removed it.
-But that friction was doing work, and what replaced it isn't a tool—it's a product, optimized to keep you using it.
+But that friction was doing work, and what replaced it is a product, built to keep you using it.

-The argument AI coding tools make you lazy misses the point.
-Laziness isn't the problem.
+People say AI coding tools make you lazy.
+I don't think laziness is what's going on.
 The product you're coding with is tuned for a specific outcome, and that outcome is not "you understand this code."
 It's "you are still here in fifteen minutes."
-Those two outcomes aren't always opposed.
-But they're opposed often enough that the new bottleneck, code review, is tighter than it ought to be.
+Sometimes those two outcomes line up fine.
+But they pull apart often enough that the new bottleneck, review, has new pitfalls.

 I wrote about AI-assisted coding ten months ago1 and landed somewhere optimistic.
-The craft was mutating, not dying.
-The hierarchy of skills was inverting toward system design.
-The developers who'd thrive would be the ones who could manage AI agents the way a conductor manages an orchestra.
-I still think parts of that are right.
-But watching it play out has convinced me the "conductor" framing is doing more to make engineers feel good than to keep them honest.
-The cost relocation is much bigger than I gave it credit for.
+My take then was that the craft was mutating rather than dying, that the hierarchy of skills was inverting toward system design, and that the developers who'd thrive would be the ones who could manage AI agents the way a conductor manages an orchestra.
+I still think parts of that hold up.
+But watching it play out has convinced me the "conductor" framing does more to make engineers feel crisply efficient than to keep them honest.

 Writing was the review